MZawada/OmegaAssistant/README.md

 # OmegaAssistant
-# My 1st project created in Python
+# Project created in Python by Marcin Zawada